The classical-quantum limit: Pawula and CQ Pawula theorems

 \section{Pawula and CQ Pawula theorems}

-For convenience, we reproduce the two theorems relevant for characterising positivity of dynamics in classical limits, the Pawula theorem \cite{pawula1967generalizations} and the CQ Pawula theorem\cite{oppenheim2022two}, as well as explaining how the Liouville equation \eqref{eq: C_liouville}, quantum-classical Liouville equation \eqref{eq: CQ_liouville}, and classical-quantum generator \eqref{eq: LcanCQ} satisfy (or not) the various forms.
+For convenience, we reproduce the two theorems relevant for characterising positivity of dynamics in classical limits, the Pawula theorem \cite{pawula1967generalizations} and the CQ Pawula theorem \cite{oppenheim2022two}, as well as explaining how the Liouville equation \eqref{eq: C_liouville}, quantum-classical Liouville equation \eqref{eq: CQ_liouville}, and classical-quantum generator \eqref{eq: LcanCQ} satisfy (or not) the various forms.

-\textbf{Pawula (1957)} The general form of Markovian, linear, trace-preserving and positive dynamics is either of Fokker-Planck form or it contains an infinite number of higher order derivative terms in phase space.
+\textbf{Pawula (1957)} The general form of Markovian, linear, trace-preserving and positive dynamics of a real-valued function of phase space $P$ is either of Fokker-Planck form or it contains an infinite number of higher order derivative terms in phase space.
 The $i,j,\ldots$ indices run from $1$ to $n$, the number of phase space degrees of freedom $z_i$, and there is summation of repeated indices.
 Here, $D_{1,i}$ are the elements of a real vector of length $n$, $D_1$, and $D_{2,ij}$ are the elements of a real positive semi-definite $n\times n$ matrix $D_2$.
 All of the $D$ coefficients are allowed to have dependence on phase space.